 This score perfectly recaptures the experience of one of the all-time great games.
 My advice to game music fans is to snatch a copy of this CD while they still can.
 It is a definitive classic.

-- Final Fantasy 6 sound font remakes on YouTube (10 posts)
+- Final Fantasy 6 sound font remakes on YouTube (10 posts, last May '11)

-- Final Fantasy VI orchestral concert (Yokohama, Japan) (27 posts)
+- Final Fantasy VI orchestral concert (Yokohama, Japan) (27 posts, last Feb '11)

 - Final Fantasy VI OST / OSV - Was it Ever Upgraded for GBA or DS?
-(57 posts)
+(57 posts, last Jan '10)